 - One or more reactive or positive HIV test result at Screening or Enrollment, even if HIV infection is not confirmed - Any active sexually transmitted infection detected by laboratory testing at Screening - Co-enrollment in any other HIV interventional research study or other concurrent studies which may interfere with this study (as provided by self-report or other available documentation.
 Exceptions may be made if appropriate after consultation with the CMC.) - Past or current participation in HIV vaccine trial.
-An exception will be made for participants that can provide documentation of receipt of placebo (not active arm). - Use of ART (e.g., for non-occupational post-exposure prophylaxis [PEP] or PrEP) in the 90 days prior to study entry - Clinically significant cardiovascular disease, including: - o ECG with: - heart rate < 45 or > 100 beats per minute for men, and <50 or >100 beats per minute for women (one repeat ECG is allowed during screening; can be performed on the same day) - QRS duration >120 msec - QTc interval (B or F) > 450 msec - evidence of previous myocardial infarction (pathologic Q waves, S-T segment changes (except early repolarization) - any conduction abnormality (including but not specific to left or right complete bundle branch block, AV block [2nd degree (type II) or higher], Wolf Parkinson White [WPW] syndrome) - sinus pauses > 3 seconds
+An exception will be made for participants that can provide documentation of receipt of placebo (not active arm).

-- any significant arrhythmia which, in the opinion of the Investigator of Record or designee, will interfere with the safety for the individual participant - or history of non-sustained (≥3 consecutive ventricular ectopic beats on ECG at screening or entry) or sustained ventricular tachycardia - History/evidence of symptomatic arrhythmia, angina/ischemia, coronary artery bypass grafting (CABG) surgery or percutaneous transluminal coronary angioplasty (PTCA) or any clinically significant cardiac disease - Systolic blood pressure at screening outside the range of 90-140 mmHg or diastolic blood pressure is outside the range of 45-90 mmHg (confirmed on repeat measurement) - Underlying skin disease or currently active skin disorder (e.g., infection, inflammation, dermatitis, eczema, psoriasis, urticaria).
-Mild cases of localized acne or folliculitis or other mild skin condition may not be exclusionary at the discretion of the Investigator of Record or designee in consultation with the CMC - Has a tattoo or other dermatological condition overlying the buttock region which in the opinion of the IoR or designee, in consultation with the CMC, may interfere with interpretation of injection site reactions - Current or chronic history of liver disease (e.g., non-alcoholic or alcoholic steatohepatitis) or known hepatic or biliary abnormalities (with the exception of Gilbert's syndrome, asymptomatic gallstones, or cholecystectomy) - Coagulopathy (primary or iatrogenic) which would contraindicate IM injection (concomitant anticoagulant or anti-platelet therapy use should be discussed with the CMC) - Active or planned use of prohibited medications as described in the Investigator's Brochure or listed in the SSP Manual (provided by self-report, or obtained from medical history or medical records) - A score of $\geq 8$ on the WHO Alcohol Use Disorders Identification Test (AUDIT) at screening.
-Note: A score of > 8 indicates a medium to high level of problem alcohol use. - For women, pregnant or currently breastfeeding, or intends to become pregnant and/or breastfeed during the study
+- Use of ART (e.g., for non-occupational post-exposure prophylaxis [PEP] or PrEP) in the 90 days prior to study entry - Clinically significant cardiovascular disease, including: - ECG (one repeat ECG is allowed during screening; may be performed on the same day) with: - heart rate < 45 or > 100 beats per minute for men, and <50 or >100 beats per minute for women - ORS duration >120 msec - OTc interval (B or F) > 450 msec - evidence of previous myocardial infarction (pathologic Q waves, S-T segment changes (except early repolarization)) - any clinically significant conduction abnormality (including but not specific to left or right complete bundle branch block, AV block [2nd degree (type II) or higher], Wolf Parkinson White [WPW] syndrome) (Any question of clinical significance should be referred to the CMC for adjudication) - sinus pauses > 3 seconds - any clinically significant arrhythmia which, in the opinion of the Investigator of Record or designee, will interfere with the safety for the individual participant (any question of clinical significance should be referred to the CMC for adjudication) - or history of non-sustained (≥3 consecutive ventricular ectopic beats on ECG at screening or entry) or sustained ventricular tachycardia - O History/evidence of symptomatic arrhythmia, angina/ischemia, coronary artery bypass grafting (CABG) surgery or percutaneous transluminal coronary angioplasty (PTCA) or any clinically significant cardiac disease - Systolic blood pressure at screening outside the range of 90-140 mmHg or diastolic blood pressure is outside the range of 45-90 mmHg (confirmed on repeat measurement) - Underlying skin disease or currently active skin disorder (e.g., infection, inflammation, dermatitis, eczema, psoriasis, urticaria).
+Mild cases of localized acne or folliculitis or other mild skin condition may not be exclusionary at the discretion of the Investigator of Record or designee in consultation with the CMC - Has a tattoo or other dermatological condition overlying the buttock region which in the opinion of the IoR or designee, in consultation with the CMC, may interfere with interpretation of injection site reactions - Current or chronic history of liver disease (e.g., non-alcoholic or alcoholic steatohepatitis) or known hepatic or biliary abnormalities (with the exception of Gilbert's syndrome, asymptomatic gallstones, or cholecystectomy) - Coagulopathy (primary or iatrogenic) which would contraindicate IM injection (concomitant anticoagulant or anti-platelet therapy use should be discussed with the CMC) - Active or planned use of prohibited medications as described in the Investigator's Brochure or listed in the SSP Manual (provided by self-report, or obtained from medical history or medical records) - A score of ≥ 8 on the WHO Alcohol Use Disorders Identification Test (AUDIT) at screening.
+Note: A score of > 8 indicates a medium to high level of problem alcohol use. - For women, pregnant or currently breastfeeding, or intends to become pregnant and/or breastfeed during the study - A history of seizure disorder, by self-report